Bhavikom/Android-Java-Interview-Quesions-Answer/README.md

       		System.out.println(list);
  		}
 	}

-**61. differences between List and ArrayList in Java ?**

-	1.One of the major differences is that List is an interface and ArrayList is a class of Java Collection framework.

-	2.The List extends the collection framework, comparatively ArrayList extends AbstractList class and implements the List interface.

-	3.The namespace for the List and ArrayList is System.Collection.Generic and System Collection, respectively.

-	4.List stores elements in a sequence and are identified by the individual index number.
-	  Comparatively, ArrayList stores the elements in a dynamic array; it can grow when required.

-	5. When we define the List as follows:

-		List myList = new ArrayList();
-		It means we can only call the methods and reference members from the List interface.

-		If we define the ArrayList as follows:

-		ArrayList myList = new ArrayList();
-		It means we can invoke available methods in ArrayList and use its members in addition to the List.

-	6. List provides faster manipulation of objects where Arraylist provides slow manipulation on objects compared to List.

-	7. List can not be instantiated where Arraylist can be instantiate.

-	8. The List creates a static array, and the ArrayList creates a dynamic array for storing the objects.
-	   So the List can not be expanded once it is created but using the ArrayList, we can expand the array when needed.

 **62. what is LinkedList in Java ?**

 	Linked List is a part of the Collection framework present in java.util package.
 This class is an implementation